howardh/NSCI-420/README.md

 * Some statistical analysis stuff

 ## Test3

+* Incomplete/wrong
+* Same as test2, but with a paired sample t-test
+	* Every trials from one test is compared to every trial of another
+	* Times can be matched to one another, but what about trials?

 ## Test4

 * Aligns the CSD of all full field and checkerboard stimuli to their respective prototypical CSD